Constitution of Sheffield LETSConstitution of Sheffield LETS

 of an EGM, shall be given to members, together with the main agenda item/s

 and an invitation to submit further items for the agenda if appropriate.

-two thirds of the serving coordinating team and five other members.
-If the meeting
+of the serving coordinating team and five other members.
+If the

-is inquorate the coordinating team will call for another meeting within one month.
+meeting is inquorate the coordinating team will call for another meeting

-If the second meeting is inquorate they will nevertheless proceed to conduct
+members.
+If the meeting is inquorate they will nevertheless proceed to

 11.1 Any monies received in the name of the LETS shall